 UI Specification documentation.

 I was also responsible to create an additional document for developers explaining the interactions of the form, I used sheets to provide the details of each section of the form, and explained how the interactions work.

-I conducted user testing with different teams including Account's payable team, the compliance team, and the end-users.
+I conducted usability testing with different teams including Account's payable team, the compliance team, and the end-users.
 The new version of the process and the form needed to be tested and verified.
 I came up with a testing strategy and created a supporting document to perform the user-testing successfully.
 The following are scenarios that were validated while testing Invoice Automation.